morufajibike/helper-scripts/kubernetes/master-worker-setup/README.md

 - `./setup-workers.sh`

 #### Join worker nodes to master:
 - Copy kubeadm join command from master node.
-It gets printed on the terminal after successful execution of the script above.
+It gets printed on the terminal after a successful execution of the script above.
 - Execute on each of the worker nodes for them to join the master.
 - Remember to add sudo.